It’s a little harder to celebrate this year……

 It’s Thanksgiving here in the US.
 I’m finding it a but harder to celebrate this year.
 But not because there is nothing to be thankful for.

-I grew up in the mid atlantic region of the East coast.
-Given that we walked the same earth as the original colonist, I imagine that we may have received more education on the history of the English settlers and the origins of the first Thanksgiving.
+I grew up in the mid Atlantic region of the East coast.
+Given that we walked the same earth as the original colonists, I imagine that we may have received more education on the history of the English settlers and the origins of the first Thanksgiving.

 There is a cruel irony at play with our history of betraying the Native Americans that a modern day reenactment of us stealing their land is upon us this very day as they once again fight for the honoring of their homeland……and ours.